How to make your message stick

 Objective of your stickers

 Is your sticker objective to build brand awareness, communicate a call to action or simply sweeten your customer's experience when they open your parcel?
 Knowing your objective will help with your design and when choosing the right type of sticker for the application.

 Make sure your stickers match the rest of your branding

-This might seem obvious however it's key to making sure you look professional.
+This might seem obvious however it's key to making sure your stickers look professional.
 Your stickers ideally need to feature your logo, font, brand colours and overall brand personality.
 If you're brand is a little funky and cool, perhaps you want to demonstrate this by having a unique die-cut shaped sticker to reflect your company's personality.
 Our team of designers are able to help you develop your brand and sticker design if needed.

 Think about the size and shape of your stickers

 You have the option to choose from standard shapes, like squares, rectangles or circles, or create a unique shape just for you.
 A unique shape will add a little to the cost but if it creates an impact and matches your brand then don't dismiss this option.
 Think about the size too.
 For example, if you're wanting a sticker for a box, how big is the box?
 Make sure the sticker is not dwarfed by the packaging.
 Or if you are giving away branded stickers in your shop make sure they are small enough to slip into a shopping or handbag.
 Knowing where your sticker will be used will help determine the best size, shape and printing method.

 Simple stickers work best